Porush264/porush264.github.io/_posts/2022-03-10-mind-games.md

 They say one thing and act on another \
 Until they are left with a life of confusion and disorder\
+Just to satisfy their pride and egoistic notions\
 And their mind does not have time to aimlessly wander\
-Wander in the deep sea of unknown \
+Wander in the deep sea of unknown and question\
-Just only to satisfy their egoistic notion
+Everything that surrounds in its pristine nature